forderud/MiniCOM/README.md

 * Compatibility with Linux, Mac, iOS and Android.

 NON-goals:
-* Complete ATL support
+* Complete COM or ATL support.
+Out-of-process mashaling is for instance not implemented on non-Windows (would be nice to have though).
+* Wrapper-code-free access from C# and Python on non-Windows (would be nice to have though).
-* Out-of-process marshalling on non-Windows (would be nice to have though)
+* Out-of-process marshalling on non-Windows (would be nice to have though).

 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.